wwuoti/blog/src/posts/blog/synthwave_ai_generation.md

 ## Issues

+AudioCraft does have its share of issues, but against all odds, all of them are related to the actual content and not to the platform/deployment engineering aspect of it.
+Considering other AI projects, that's still quite a remarkable achievement.

 ### Reproducibility

 The biggest issue is the non-deterministic nature of generative AI models for music.
 Right now the same prompt leads to two **completely** different outputs.